-Jason is the co-owner of Mantel Farm and spends much of his time at Mantel Farm either caring for the animals or carrying out his latest building project.
-As well as becoming our expert in chicken care, writing regular articles for poultry magazines and holding training courses, he also makes our chicken enclosures, designing and installing runs in customers' gardens, coming up with a layout that will work well in each and every garden or smallholding.
+Jason is the co-owner and runs Mantel Farm with Kerry.
+When Jason is on the farm he can usually be found either caring for the animals or carrying out his latest building project.
+As well as becoming our expert in chicken care, writing regular articles for the home farmer magazine and holding training courses, he also makes our chicken enclosures, designing and installing runs in customers' gardens, coming up with a layout that will work well in each and every garden or smallholding.

 What To Expect:

 An informal afternoon spent with others interested in chicken keeping.
 Our courses are limited to small groups and you will gain a wealth of information from a highly experienced chicken keeper.
 There is also a chance to see a sample of the different housing, hens and equipment available and you will receive a useful pack of course notes to take away.

 Cancellation and a full refund can be obtained up to 8 weeks before the course starts.
 Start dates may be amended on request.